ucaptcha/backend-go/README.md

     docker pull alikia2x/ucaptcha-backend
     ```

-2. Prepare the config file: copy the `config.example.yaml` to `/path/to/your/config.yaml` and edit it with your settings.
+2. Prepare the configuration file: Copy `config.example.yaml` to `/path/to/your/config.yaml` and modify it according to your settings.

 3. Run the container:

     ```bash